 Please note: some cover is being provided by default on or after joining Vision Super if eligibility criteria is satisfied.

 Tailor your insurance

-The level of cover you receive when you first start a policy may not necessarily meet your needs later in life when your circumstances change, for example if you get a mortgage or have children, so it’s important to regularly assess what you’re covered for.
+The level of cover you receive when you first obtain insurance cover, may not necessarily meet your needs later in life when your circumstances change, for example if you get a mortgage or have children, so it’s important to regularly assess what you’re covered for.